mlrun/mlrun/docs/secrets.md

 the secret value is exposed through an environment variable.
 This means that even a user with `kubectl` looking at the pod spec cannot see the secret values.

-Users, however, ca view the secrets using the following methods:
+Users, however, can view the secrets using the following methods:

 1. Run `kubectl` to view the actual contents of the k8s secret.
 2. Perform `kubectl exec` into the running pod, and examine the environment variables.